 C is the size of the capacitors used in farads

-This formula should definitely be taken with a grain of salt because while it makes sense in theory, the voltage drop in real life will be much higher.
-For example, I made a 4 stage CW that theoretically should have dropped only 1.4kV per mA; it actually dropped 20kV.
+This formula should definitely be taken with a grain of salt, because while it makes sense in theory, the loss in real life will be much higher.
+For example, a 4 stage CW on my workbench that theoretically should have dropped only 1.4kV per mA, actually dropped 8kV.
 That’s electronics for you.

 As if voltage drop wasn’t enough, as current is drawn from the CW the output voltage starts to ripple.
 Once again there is a formula for calculating this;